About this Guide

 - They are looking for more flexible hours or supplemental income.

-Whatever the reason, many teachers openly embrace this new challenge and find great satisfaction and success in this new teaching modality; however, new online teachers quickly learn that there are additional skills and knowledge required for this position.
+Whatever the reason, many teachers openly embrace this challenge and find great satisfaction and success in this teaching modality; however, new online teachers quickly learn that there are additional skills and knowledge required for this position.
 This guide is intended to provide new online teachers—or those exploring the possibility of teaching online—support in making that transition.

 The Online Learning Environment